AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HireHive home folder.
+**A**: Install the app in the other computer and overwrite the data file it creates with the file that contains the data of your previous HireHive home folder.

 [Back to top](#welcome-to-hirehive)